-Ash Wood is light-brown colored, straight, and smooth-grained hardwood.
-It is preferred wood for its medium to coarse texture and natural appearance.
-Ash Wood is light in weight, shock resistant, and easy to work with tools.
+Ash wood is durable, attractive, and, least expensive.
+It is a light-brown colored, straight, and smooth-grained hardwood.
+It is preferred for making it beautiful furniture and for its natural appearance.
+Ash wood is light in weight, shock resistant and easy to operate with tools.

-Hickory is a medium to the large deciduous tree.
+Hickory is a medium to large deciduous tree.
 There are about 18 species of hickory, 12 of which are native to North America and 5 to 6 species are native to China.
-Some of the major species are as follows: Shagbark Hickory, Pignut Hickory, Pecans hickory, and Mockernut Hickory.
+Some of the major species are as follows: Shagbark Hickory, and Pignut Hickory.

 |#||Ash Wood||Hickory Wood|